-Through their work in Comapa, the UVG demonstrated that strategies which combine traditional ways of controlling vectors - pesticide spraying, community education and rodent control - are able to reduce the risk of Chagas transmission within the houses.
-The participatory and community-based approach was essential in achieving this, together with the use of culturally appropriate educational tools, and working in conjunction with state health entities and other institutions present in Comapa.
-Through the community-based intervention, the UVG team was capable of increasing knowledge regarding Chagas disease among community members, achieving behavioural changes for triatomine control, reducing rat infestation, and highlighting the importance of prioritizing households roofed with tile, straw or wood (Sarquis, 2006).
-The UVG team was also able to promote collaboration among a diverse group of actors including communities, private business, government agencies, non-governmental organisations and universities (De Urioste-Stone et al. 2015).
+Through their work in Comapa, the UVG that strategies demonstrated combine traditional ways of controlling vectors - pesticide spraying, community education and rodent control - are able to reduce the risk of Chagas transmission within the houses.
+The participatory and community-based approach was essential in achieving this, together with the use of culturally appropriate educational tools, and working in conjunction with state health entities and other institutions in Comapa.
+Through community-based intervention, the UVG was capable of increasing knowledge regarding Chagas disease among community members, achieving behavioral changes for triatomine a rodent control, reducing rat infestation, and highlighting the importance of prioritizing households with tiled roofs.
+The UVG team was also able to promote collaboration among a diverse group of actors including communities, private business, government agencies, nongovernmental organizations and universities (De Urioste-Stone et al. 2015).

 The UVG's initiative, as well as generating evidence for this type of comprehensive approach to be extended nationally, had a series of other benefits which impacted on the welfare of the people from Comapa.
 On the one hand, their work contributed to better interaction between vector control activities carried out by the municipality, and medical care offered to Chagas patients by the Comapa Health Centre.
-On the other hand, UVG's work enabled the health centre to assume an active role in the care and treatment of the people affected by the disease: before, there was little or nothing done.
-There is now written material on Chagas widely available at the centre.
-Leaflets and posters on Chagas produced by JICA before its retirement in 2005 have been recirculated, there is a trained person in charge of diagnosing the disease, and the maternity unit has adapted and taken on the screening - diagnostic testing of mothers and babies.
+On the other hand, UVG's work enabled the Health Center to assume an active role in the care and treatment of the people affected by the disease: before, there was little or nothing done.
+There is now written material on Chagas widely available at the Centre.
+Leaflets and posters on Chagas produced by the Agency of International Cooperation of Japan (JICA) before its retirement in 2005 have been recirculated, there is a trained person in charge of diagnosing the disease, and the maternity unit has adapted and taken on the screening - diagnostic testing of mothers and babies.
 Clara Escobar, Head of the Nursing Maternity Area at the Health Centre of Comapa, says that "with pregnant women we did not have this active search, and now, through the Universidad del Valle, the search is being done, we have found many children of positive mothers who have been studied, and mothers have also been treated."

-The scope of the work done by the UVG included establishing productive interaction with the Spanish NGO IBERMED, which has distributed portable electrocardiograph machines to enable better management of heart disease, which in places like Comapa could be associated with Chagas disease.
+The scope of the work done by the UVG included establishing productive interaction with the Spanish NGO lbermed, which has distributed portable electrocardiograph machines to enable better management of heart disease, which in places like Comapa is often associated with Chagas.

-7. SUSTAINABILITY AND SCALABILITY
+6. SUSTAINABILITY AND SCALABILITY

-The initiative, under the leadership of Pamela Pennington, Sandra de Urioste-Stone and her interdisciplinary team, is based at a university and operates under this philosophy.
-It depends on the attainment of funds through research and intervention proposals presented to funding agencies.
-Its sustainability has been possible thanks to the will and commitment of this university group to remain close to the Comapa community and to make a concerted effort that has resulted in increased improvements at a local level in dealing with Chagas.
+The initiative under the leadership of Pamela Pennington, Sandra de Urioste-Stone and her interdisciplinary team, is based at a university and operates under this philosophy.
+It depends on the attainment of funds, through research and intervention proposals presented to funding agencies.
+Its sustainability has been possible thanks to the will and commitment of this university group to remain close to the Comapa community and in making a concerted effort that has resulted in increased improvements in dealing with Chagas.